FrancescoMontanaro/Machine-Learning-from-scratch/README.md

 This repository contains implementations of various machine learning algorithms developed from scratch using only Python and Numpy for educational and entertainment purposes.
 Each algorithm is implemented in Python and organized according to its category (Supervised, Unsupervised, Reinforcement Learning, and Deep Learning).
 The code follows a clear structure, with each folder containing separate modules for the core algorithm and training routines.

-Unlike standard implementations using existing libraries, **every module (except for the Transformer and GPT-2 section) has been built entirely from scratch using only Python and NumPy**.
+Unlike standard implementations using existing libraries, **every module has been built entirely from scratch using only Python and NumPy**.
 This includes the implementation of a custom **Deep Learning framework** that allows users to create and train neural networks without relying on external deep learning libraries like TensorFlow or PyTorch.
-The challenge of manually implementing features such as training pipelines, automatic differentiation, optimization algorithms, activation functions, and backpropagation adds significant depth to this project.
+The challenge of manually implementing features such as training pipelines, automatic differentiation, optimization algorithms, activation functions, and backpropagation adds has been a great educational and fun experience.

 ---